 Our consultants and trainers deliver practical, results-oriented communication skills to corporate and agency clients.

-Picture of Jay M. Seiff-Haron, Psy.D.
+Picture of Jay M. Seiff-Haron, MBA, Psy.D.

-Jay M. Seiff-Haron, Psy.D.
+Jay M. Seiff-Haron, MBA, Psy.D.

-A member of the National Training Labs Institute (NTL) with advanced standing in the Stanford Graduate School of Business (GSB) Facilitator Network, Jay co-leads professional development groups at the Stanford Graduate School of Business, has coached MBA-track professionals at Management Leadership for Tomorrow as well as parents and children going through divorce at Kids Turn, and guest lectured at USF, Sonoma State University, WCAN (Women of Color Action Network), SEEDS Community Resolution Center, Argosy University, San Francisco TalkLine and the Institute of Transpersonal Psychology.
+A member of the National Training Labs Institute (NTL) with advanced standing in the Stanford Graduate School of Business (GSB) Facilitator Network, Jay co-leads professional development groups at the Stanford Graduate School of Business, has coached MBA-track professionals at Management Leadership for Tomorrow as well as parents and children going through divorce at Kids Turn, and guest lectured at USF, Sonoma State University, WCAN (Women of Color Action Network), SEEDS Community Resolution Center, Argosy University, San Francisco TalkLine and Sofia University (formerly the Institute of Transpersonal Psychology.)
 Dr. Seiff-Haron holds a doctorate from the California School of Professional Psychology, an MBA from the Stanford Graduate School of Business and a B.A. from Yale University.
 Jay is Executive Director of Cross-Cultural Communications, Inc. a 501c3 non-profit dedicated to enhancing possibilities for teamwork and value in multicultural settings.

 Picture of Freeman Barnes